limlining/SECP-TEKNOLOGY-INFORMATION-SYSTEM/README.md

 # SECP-TEKNOLOGY-INFORMATION-SYSTEM

-         A Technology Information System (IS) combines hardware, software, data, people, and processes to collect, store, process, and distribute information, enabling organizations to operate efficiently, make decisions, and gain a competitive edge.
-         Before learning this course, I doesn't understand why this course essential in this course.Now, I notice that this course enhance basic skill, communication skil and physical skill since enhance my confident.
+        A Technology Information System (IS) is an integration of hardware, software, data, people, and operations used to gather, store, process, or distribute information that assists in running organizations more effectively.Previously, when I did not take this course, I did not know the importance of this subject.
+But after joining the classes, I understood the importance.
+Taking this course has helped me enhance my basic skills, communication skills, and even practical skills.
+In this course, I have learned many things, and it has helped me increase confidence in putting forward my ideas and collaborating with others.
+This course has helped me understand the usage of information systems in practical life.
 # ✈️ ACCESS NOTE AND ASSIGNMENT
 |**SECP**|   CLICK  |
 |-------------|---------------------------------|